vorpalnet/blade/services/irouter/README.md

 **Phase 2 — Routing.** A single polymorphic `Routing` field that reads the now-enriched Context and returns a concrete `Route`: a destination SIP URI plus optional outbound INVITE headers.
 The SIP Servlet Proxy API then proxies the call to that URI.

 Why two phases?
-Jeff's formulation: *"first we gather all the information via the pipeline; then we make the routing decision."* The split keeps table connectors singular in purpose, makes the routing step visually prominent, and lets any enrichment type (table, REST, JDBC, LDAP) sit alongside any other.
+First gather all the information in the pipeline, then make the routing decision.
+The split keeps table connectors singular in purpose, makes the routing step visually prominent, and lets any enrichment type (table, REST, JDBC, LDAP) sit alongside any other.

 ## Proxy, not B2BUA

 iRouter uses the JSR 289 Proxy API.
 Re-INVITEs and in-dialog traffic pass through the container's proxy machinery unchanged once `proxy.proxyTo()` has been called for the initial INVITE.
 The servlet stays out of the mid-call path — the routing decision is made once, on the initial INVITE, and the proxy handles everything after.
 Use a B2BUA-based service (e.g. [call queueing](../queue/README.md)) if you need dialog-mid intervention.
-(The old stateless `proxy-router` this section once pointed to is retired — iRouter superseded it.)

 ## Pipeline connectors